6 Unique Tokyo Temples and Shrines Worth Visiting

 Setagaya City

 Like cats?
 Oh how I wish I'd visited this one while I was in Tokyo.
-Buy a cat (maneki-neko) of any size, a lucky cat you see, and then place that lucky cat somewhere in the maze of thousands of other little lucky cats at this temple.
+Buy a cat (maneki-neko) of any size, which symbolizes luck.
+Then, place that lucky cat somewhere in the maze of thousands of other little lucky cats at this temple.

 Honestly I think if you're up for a bit of a trek, this tacky cat haven is worth it for the Instagram photos alone.
 Go early so the cat statues don't sell out or the shop doesn't close (I read 3pm).